 This unique international festival is situated in one of the most beautiful parks of Zurich.
 It is jointly presented by Kaufleuten and Literaturhaus Zurich, the two major venues

 for literary events in Zurich.
-The evening program consists of premieres, performances and readings by acclaimed writers and exciting newcomers.
-In addition, there are numerous
+The evening program consists of premieres, performances and readings by internationally acclaimed writers and exciting newcomers.

 Project Space for performative and transdisciplinary arts in Zurich.
 Various artists collectives contribute with weekly events and performances to its public program which also includes transdisciplinary research and workshops.
 Founded and run since 2013 by Pablo Assandri and Andreas Heusser.